 Contact:Rosario Ubiera-Minaya, Internship Director

 COMPLETE POSTING AND APPLICATION INFORMATION:

-The recently transformed Peabody Essex Museum presents art and culture from New England and around the world.
-The museum's collections are...
+The Peabody Essex Museum presents art and culture from New England and around the world.
+The museum's collections are among the finest of...